ArthurLimaMiranda/ProjetoClassesManagement/README.md

 # ProjetoClassesManagement
-This project stands for a Java Swing app to manage the teachers classes schedule during the week
+This project stands for a Java Swing app to generate and manage the teachers classes schedule during the week.